-You would think, as Walter Sendzik, the mayor for the City of St. Catharines, tried to say at the getting of the meeting, that the regional government didn’t have enough other issues on its hand, from Niagara’s higher than average unemployment, to affordable housing and public transit – not to mention what to do about regional councillors; expense claims and the regional police budget.
+You would think, as Walter Sendzik, the mayor for the City of St. Catharines, tried to say, as if the regional government didn’t have enough other issues on its hand, from Niagara’s higher than average unemployment, to affordable housing and public transit – not to mention what to do about regional councillors; expense claims and the regional police budget.

 But why focus more attention than we want to on those sore points when we can spend another three hours going down the Town of Pelham rabbit hole – even after, and in spite of motions passed by a total of four local Niagara councils now, Port Colborne, Welland, Thorold and St. Catharines, that the regional government stop it relentless interference in Pelham’s financial business.

 Indeed, since Port Colborne regional councillor David Barrick, who also serves as chair of the regional government’s corporate services committee, first tabled a motion a year ago last March, charging that Pelham’s council was mismanaging its finances in ways that could hurt the region’s credit rating, the town has held public meetings and hired the international financial firm of KPMG to investigate its books.